There was an upgrade to the specifications named PCI-X which enabled the PCI to run at 133 MHz.

 A proposed PCI Express 3.0 is in the pipeline for introduction in 2011.
+This standard is now in use.
 This promises a bit rate of 8 GT/s and it will be backward compatible with the existing PCIe standards.

 PCI Express replaced AGP as the new interface for graphics cards on present systems.

 Since 2009, most graphics cards use PCI Express. nVidia introduced a high bandwidth data transfer technology named Scalable Link Interface (SLI) which enabled multiple video cards with the same chipset and model number to be run in tandem for increased performance.